 The talk concluded with examples close to Huddersfield and mentions of the key role of integrating transport, primarily improvements in rail transport, into new urban developments.

 BY JOHN LOCKWOOD Barbara Hepworth would have been amazed to see the huge glass enclosed space and dramatic stairway on the new building which carries her name at the University of Huddersfield.

-Over twenty members of the Civic Society were privileged to enjoy a guided tour of the newly completed £30 million showcase building created for the students of the School of Art, Design, Architecture and Fashion.
+Over twenty members of the Civic Society were privileged to enjoy a guided tour of the newly completed £30 million showcase building created for the students of the School of Art, Design, Architecture and Fashion, in December 2019.

 Spectacular and visually stunning, this new building is situated canal side, opposite an elegant university textile mill conversion of earlier times with south facing views to Castle Hill.